xyjie37/EfficientTTA/Optimization based TTA/Optimization Objectives.md

 EATA is a test-time adaptation method that selectively updates a refined sample subset.
 It employs a dual-filtering mechanism, based on entropy and diversity weights, to exclude unreliable and redundant samples.
 On this filtered subset, it performs entropy minimization via backpropagation, while a Fisher regularization term is concurrently applied to mitigate forgetting of in-distribution data during continual adaptation.
 Edge-friendly&nbsp;✅
 By selectively backpropagating through a filtered subset of samples and exclusively updating the affine parameters in its BN layers, EATA reduces inference time by 10% relative to Tent on ImageNet-C.
+- `MEMO`[NeurIPS'2022]**MEMO: Test Time Robustness via Adaptation and Augmentation**[[paper](https://proceedings.neurips.cc/paper_files/paper/2022/file/fc28053a08f59fccb48b11f2e31e81c7-Paper-Conference.pdf)][[code](https://github.com/zhangmarvin/memo)]
+MEMO is a Test-Time Adaptation(TTA) algorithm that minimizes the entropy of the marginal predictive distribution over multiple augmented views.
+The algorithm generates multiple augmented samples from an input, computes their marginal predictive distribution, and optimizes the model parameters to minimize the entropy of this distribution.
+It then uses the updated model to predict on the original input sample, thereby reducing the impact of non-semantic perturbations.
+Edg-friendly&nbsp;🔶
+MEMO enables single-sample adaptation, making it suitable for edge-based streaming scenarios.
+However, its update of all model parameters, compared to updating only the Batch Normalization (BN) affine parameters, incurs higher computational costs.
+- `SAR`[ICLR'2023] **TOWARDS STABLE TEST-TIME ADAPTATION INDYNAMIC WILD WORLD**[[paper](https://openreview.net/pdf?id=g2YraF75Tj)][[code](https://github.com/mr-eggplant/SAR)]
+SAR is a Test-Time Adaptation(TTA) algorithm that integrates Reliable Sample Filtering, Sharpness-Aware Minimization, and a Model Recovery Scheme.
+The algorithm performs model updates exclusively on low-entropy samples and minimizes the worst-case entropy within a neighborhood to avoid converging to sharp minima.
+To prevent model collapse due to accumulated erroneous updates, SAR maintains a moving average of entropy and rolls back the model when this metric drops anomalously low.
+Edge-friendly&nbsp;🔶
+SAR does not address optimizations for computational efficiency.
+Its support for online updates and the characteristic of updating only affine transformation parameters make it suitable for edge deployment.
+However, its Sharpness-Aware Minimization introduces greater computational overhead compared to algorithms such as Tent.